-To summarize, we seek guidance on:
+We seek guidance on:

 - 1. The meaning of the exception regarding the qualification of a qualified plan. - 2.
-Treatment, in general, of tasks apparently not covered by the exception. - 3.
-The status of the actuary not authorized to practice law. - 4.
+The meaning of "written advice" with respect to a "federal tax issue." - 3.
+Treatment, in general, of tasks apparently not covered by the exception. - 4.
+The status of the actuary not authorized to practice law. - 5.
 Applicability of the circular to issues in areas where the enrolled actuary is not authorized to practice before the IRS.

-Follow-up guidance
+Follow-up quidance

-If your guidance indicates that some of the normal activities of the pension actuary do involve covered opinions, we would appreciate being able to follow up with additional implementation questions.
+If your guidance indicates that some of the normal activities of the pension actuary do involve covered opinions, we would appreciate being able to follow-up with additional implementation questions.